May 26, 1956: The day Althea Gibson became the first black player to win a Grand Slam

 Althea Gibson was born in 1927 on a cotton farm in North Carolina, but she grew up in New York, where her family, hit by the Great Depression, moved in 1930.
 She made her start with a racquet in the streets of Harlem, playing paddle-tennis, a game adapted from tennis, played on a smaller court without doubles alleys (not to be confused with the sport known as padel today).

 Young Althea quickly learned to excel at this game and became the New York paddle champion in 1939, at the age of 12.
-Thanks to a collection made by her neighbours, she had the opportunity to become a member and take lessons at the Harlem Cosmopolitan Tennis Club, a club for African American players.
+Thanks to a collection drive by her neighbours, she had the opportunity to become a member and take lessons at the Harlem Cosmopolitan Tennis Club, a club for African American players.

 In 1941, Gibson started to play events organized by the American Tennis Association (ATA), the African American equivalent to the USLTA.
-With famous boxer Sugar Ray Robinson’s financial help, Gibson captured junior national championships and in 1947 won the first of 10 straight ATA national women’s titles.
+With famous boxer Sugar Ray Robinson’s financial help, Gibson captured junior national championships and in 1947, she won the first of 10 straight ATA national women’s titles.
 Her strength, speed and fluidity allowed her to dominate the court.

 Her successes were noticed by well-known coaches Walter Johnson and Hubert A. Eaton.
 With their help, she managed to enter bigger tennis events, but the USLTA tournaments remained closed to her and other African Americans.
 The USLTA officially didn’t authorize racial segregation in tennis events, but many of its tournaments were actually held in all-white country clubs.
 Eventually Gibson’s immense talents helped her gain recognition and she forged a foothold in this world in 1949, becoming the first black woman to compete the USTA’s National Indoor Championships, where she reached the quarter-finals.

 But it wasn’t until 1950 that she could participate in the most important tournament held by the USTA, the National Championships in Forest Hills (the predecessor to the US Open).
-After she had been denied access to the draw several years in a row, it took the intense lobbying of former champion Alice Marble to force the organization to let Althea Gibson compete.
+After she had been denied entry to the tournament several years in a row, it took the intense lobbying of former champion Alice Marble to force the organization to let Althea Gibson compete.
 In a letter to the American Tennis Magazine, Marble wrote:

-“If tennis is a game for ladies and gentlemen, it’s also time we acted a little more like gentle-people and less like sanctimonious hypocrites….
-If Althea Gibson represents a challenge to the present crop of women players, it’s only fair that they should meet that challenge on the courts.”
+“If tennis is a game for ladies and gentlemen, it’s also time we acted a little more like gentle people and less like sanctimonious hypocrites….
+If Althea Gibson represents a challenge to the present crop of women players, it’s only fair that they should meet that challenge on the courts.“

 “I have sat in on many dramatic moments in sports, but few were more thrilling than Miss Gibson’s performance against Miss Brough.
 Not because great tennis was played, because it wasn’t.
 But because of the great try by this lonely, and nervous, colored girl.“